inquilabee/selenium-tabs/README.md

 ### Working with Driver Objects

-A `driver` object is available on any `Tab` object, allowing you to access the browser/driver object and use Selenium methods when needed.
+A `driver` object is available on any `Tab` object, allowing you to access the browser/driver object and use Selenium methods when needed without making explicit switches to a specific tab.

 ### Features

-**Simple Selenium** offers a range of features to enhance your web automation tasks:
+**Selenium Tabs** offers a range of features to enhance your web automation tasks:
 - Effortless tab management
 - Seamless tab switching
 - Real-time tab status tracking